uduk/uduk-convolution/README.md

 ```

 ## Macro
-Default compilation without any macro is linasm
+Default compilation without any macro is UDUK Zuper-Fast IS™

 > pass macro to gcc: